dlzmoe/linuxdo-scripts/README_EN.md

 </details>

-## Development Instructions
+## Development Notes

 ```
 node: v18.17.0
 ```

-Features are developed in a component-based manner.
-Each time a new feature is added, a new component is registered to avoid conflicts.
+Features are developed as components.
+Each new feature is registered as a new component to avoid conflicts.

 Clone this repository and install dependencies, then run the code.